trajano/spring-cloud-demo/gateway-common/README.md

 ## FAQ

-Why not use JPA?

-> Because JPA does not support reactive frameworks at the moment.
-Instead we use Spring Data R2DBC which works like Spring Data JDBC with support for reactive frameworks.

-Why not use Redis?
+Why not use database?

 > Complexity of handling data when the Redis installation is a cluster.
 In addition there's a chance of data loss that's implied by the clustering of Redis.
+That's basically why it was dropped at one point.
+> However, it was determined that using a database was *significantly* slower than Redis that it cannot handle a light load.
+However, the techniques and structures used from it was ported back to Redis and made more reliable.
 >
-> Using a database may be slow but at least we have reliability.

-Why is there little use of `@Version` for optimistic locking?
+> In addition, JPA does not support reactive frameworks at the moment.
+Instead we use Spring Data R2DBC which works like Spring Data JDBC with support for reactive frameworks.
+>

-> The data being put in will never be updated, only deleted (via expiration mechanism or explicit revocation) and read.
+> Optimistic locking using `@Version` wasn't used as data being put in will never be updated, only deleted (via expiration mechanism or explicit revocation) and read.
 The only exception would be the refresh token which will be updated.

 Why is `jti` the same on access token, refresh token?